Color-coded Syringes for Anesthesia Drugs: Use With Care

 For many years, rolls of color-coded labels have been available to anesthesia providers.
 The colors are based upon an American Society for Testing and Materials (ASTM) standard for user-applied labels in the operating room (OR) (ASTM D4774-06 Standard Specification for User Applied Drug Labels in Anesthesiology).
 The colors aren’t used just to differentiate products; they are used to specify a particular drug class.
-Labels are blue for all opiates (see Figure 2 in the PDF version of the newsletter), fluorescent red for neuromuscular blockers, yellow for induction agents, orange for tranquilizers, violet for vasopressors, green for anticholinergics, and so on.
+Labels are blue for all opiates (see Figure 2), fluorescent red for neuromuscular blockers, yellow for induction agents, orange for tranquilizers, violet for vasopressors, green for anticholinergics, and so on.

 When anesthesia providers prepare drugs in the OR, they retrieve the needed medication from a cart, read the vial or ampul label, draw up the medication, and apply a color-coded adhesive label to the syringe.
 In most cases, only a single agent within each drug class is needed.
 Each drug has its own color, and anesthesia providers know what’s in each syringe since he/she prepared it.